roncli/descent3console/README.md

 `playerinfo (info)` - Player information was received.  `info` is an object that contains one or more key-value pairs.
 See the Player Info section for more details.

-`playerscore (player, points, kills, deaths, suicides, ping)` - A player's current score.  `player` is the name of the player, `points` is the number of points they have, `kills` is the number of kills they have, `deaths` is the number of deaths they have, `suicides` is the number of suicides they have, and `ping` is their ping to the server in milliseconds.

-`playertotalscore (player, points, totalPoints, kills, totalKills, deaths, totalDeaths, suicides, totalSuicides, ping)` - A player's current score for both the current level and across all levels the server has hosted.  `player` is the name of the player, `points` is the number of points they have this level, `totalPoints` is the number of points they have across all levels, `kills` is the number of kills they have this level, `totalKills` is the number of kills they have across all levels, `deaths` is the number of deaths they have this level, `totalDeaths` is the number of deaths they have across all levels, `suicides` is the number of suicides they have this level, `totalSuicides` is the number of suicides they have across all levels, and `ping` is their ping to the server in milliseconds.
+`playerscore (player, points, kills, deaths, suicides, ping)` - A player's current score.  `player` is the name of the player, `points` is the number of points they have, `kills` is the number of kills they have (unreliable in some modes when their kills exceed 9), `deaths` is the number of deaths they have (unreliable in some modes when their deaths exceed 9), `suicides` is the number of suicides they have (unreliable in some modes when their suicides exceed 9), and `ping` is their ping to the server in milliseconds.

 `raw (line)` - Data was received from the server.  `line` is the data that was received.